conda-incubator/setup-miniconda/README.md

 # Setup Conda Action

-This action sets up a Conda installation and creates a test environment by installing Miniconda3 on unix systems and locating the bundled Miniconda on windows systems.
+This action sets up a Conda installation and creates a test environment by installing Miniconda3 on unix systems and windows (x86) systems and locating the bundled Miniconda on windows systems (could be overiden if a clean install is desired).

 Miniconda `condabin/`, `bin/` and `scripts/` folders are added to PATH and conda is initialized across platforms.

 The default `conda` version used is 4.7.

+This action correctly handles activation of conda environments.
+See the **Important** notes.

 # Usage